apollographql/apollo/graph-manager-docs/source/data-privacy.md

 If you're using an earlier version of Apollo Server, it's recommended that you update.
 If you can't update for whatever reason, you can use the [`privateHeaders` reporting option](https://www.apollographql.com/docs/apollo-server/api/apollo-server/#enginereportingoptions) to specify the names of variables that should _not_ be sent to Studio.
 You can also set this option to `false` to prevent all headers from being sent.This reporting option is deprecated and will not be available in future versions of Apollo Server.

+## What data does Apollo Studio log about operations executed in its Explorer tab?

+**Only front-end usage metrics for improving the product.** The Explorer tab in Apollo Studio enables you to build and execute operations against your GraphQL server.
+These operations are sent directly from your browser and **do not** pass through Studio servers.

 ## GDPR